OWRC/interpolants/modelling/waterbudgetmodel.md

 # Parameterization

 The model's structure is defined rather simply by at least 5 raster data sets.
-Given these data, the model's pre-processor will generate additional information based on these data:
+The model's input data pre-processor will generate additional information based on these data:

 1. digital elevation model
 1. land use index (with parameter lookup table)
 1. surficial geology index (with parameter lookup table)
 1. groundwater system index

-Although a distributed model, the procedures applied at the cell scale are quite parsimonious.
+Being a distributed model, the procedures applied at the cell scale are quite parsimonious.
 There is no separate treatment of interception, depression storage, nor soil water retention, rather it is assumed that these processes respond to environmental factors (e.g., evaporation) in parallel and thus can be treated in bulk.

-From the top down perspective, viewing some 12.1 million 50x50m cells covering 30,000 km², it seems rather overcomplicated (possibly frivolous) to account water any more than to total mass present at any particular (lateral) location.
+From the top down perspective, viewing some 12.1 million 50x50m cells covering 30,000 km², it seems rather overcomplicated (possibly frivolous) to account water any more than to total mass present at any particular location.

+#### pre-defined parameters

+The following are determined using a topographical analysis, and are thus are data-driven:

+- $\tan\beta$: slope angle of a model grid cell [rad]
+- $\delta D_i$: relative saturation ([see more](/interpolants/modelling/waterbudget/gw.html)) [m]
+- $f_\text{casc}$: cascade fractions are based on a pre-determined relationship with local gradients [-]

-#### globally applied, cell-based parameters
+#### globally applied parameters

-Cells with a contributing area ($A$) greater than 1 km² are deemed "stream cells" in which additional sources include groundwater discharge to streams.
+Cells with a contributing area greater than 1 km² are deemed "stream cells" in which additional sources include groundwater discharge to streams.

-- $D_\text{inc}$: depth of incised channel relative to cell elevation [m] (note, while it is possible to assign this parameter on a cell basis, it was treated here as a global "tuning" parameter.)
+- $D_\text{inc}$: depth of incised channel relative to cell elevation [m] (note, while it is possible to assign this parameter on a cell basis, it was treated here as a global "tuning" parameter.) [m]
-- $f_\text{casc}$: cascade fractions are based on a pre-determined relationship with local gradients.
+- $\Omega$: channel sinuosity [-]

-#### Sub-basin based parameters
+#### Regional groundwater parameters

 Groundwater processes in the model are conceptualized at the sub-basin scale and so much of the groundwater parameterization is implemented here.